 The school’s undergraduate research program provides students with an opportunity to exercise their own initiative and creativity in the laboratory while interacting closely with professors, research scientists, and graduate students.
+Many undergraduate researchers publish articles or present posters on their experiences.
 Undergraduates often appear as co-authors on scholarly publications and present their research at scientific meetings.
 Students interested in research with faculty should consult the research themes page and faculty home pages to learn about research opportunities that are currently available and get background on the activities in a faculty members research group.

 Research may be performed for course credit or pay.
 For students interested in graduate studies and/or a long-term career in research, chemistry and biochemistry students are encouraged to pursue the research option.
 The relevant research course numbers are: CHEM 2698, 2699, 4698, and 4699.

 Undergraduate Research Course Approval is required every semester and must be appproved and submit at least 48 hours before phase II registration closes.
-Chemistry and Biochemistry majors should use the Undergraduate Research Permit Request Form on the majors' Canvas site to request a permit.
-Non-majors should reach out to Dr. Michael Evans for a copy of the permit request form.
+Both Chemistry and Biochemistry majors and non-majors should use the Undergraduate Research Permit Request Form on the majors' Canvas site to request a permit.

 Georgia Tech undergraduates are encouraged to apply for the President's Undergraduate Research Awards (PURA).
 These awards provide student salaries and travel expenses for undergraduates to attend and present at professional meetings.
 Students should also provide a copy of the application to the Academic Programs Office in the School of Chemistry and Biochemistry for consideration for the School Undergraduate Research Scholarship.
 In addition, the school and college both provide travel awards for undergraduates to support the presentation of their research at regional and national meetings.